Shougo/neocomplete.vim/README.md

 In MacVim with homebrew:

-`brew install macvim --with-cscope --with-lua --override-system-vim`
+`brew install macvim --with-cscope --with-lua --HEAD`

 In Linux: